AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 to make `Sp` point to a particular stack slot.
 Use a `CmmLoad` to load from the stack slot.

-The following image shows the layout of a `CallArea` for both the outgoing parameters (function call) and incoming results (continuation after returning from the function call).
+The following figure shows the layout of a `CallArea` for both the outgoing parameters (function call) and incoming results (continuation after returning from the function call).
 Note that the incoming and outgoing parameters may be different, and they may overlap.

 [](/trac/ghc/attachment/wiki/Commentary/Compiler/StackAreas/CallArea.png)